Buying a house after Chapter 13 bankruptcy

 *Freddie Mac and Fannie Mae will not allow buyers to purchase a home with a conventional loan until after Chapter 13 bankruptcy has been discharged or dismissed.

 Keep in mind that mortgage companies are allowed to set their own approval guidelines beyond those listed above.
-“Some lenders will require longer periods before you are able to get a loan,” cautions Jon Meyer, The Mortgage Reports loan expert and licensed MLO.
+“Some lenders will require longer periods before you are able to get a loan,” cautions Jon Meyer, The Mortgage Reports loan expert.

 Chapter 13 dismissal vs. discharge: How soon can I apply for a mortgage?